-Milos Island is known to most people as the place where the statue of Venus, or Aphrodite, now in the Louvre Museum in Paris, was discovered.
-It is only recently that tourism has noticed the beautiful beaches of this Cycladic island, its rocks and its clear waters.
+Most people know the island as the place where the famous statue of Venus, or Aphrodite, now in the Louvre Museum in Paris, was discovered.
+It is only recently that tourism has noticed the beautiful beaches of this Cycladic Island, its rocks, its clear waters and landscapes.

 Milos Island is "the Island of Colors" thanks to its splendid, manifold beauties of volcanic origin.

 Milos is the most Western island of the Cyclades, in Greece.
-It has 4,966 inhabitants scattered over 7 small towns (like Adamas, Plaka).
-Milos total surface is 151 sq. km.
-The island is ample, due to the very large and beautiful gulf is in the very middle of it, which gives the island a horseshoe shape.
+It has 4,966 inhabitants scattered over seven small towns (like Adamas, Plaka, Tripitì).
+The island is ample, due to the very large and beautiful gulf is in the very middle of it, which gives the island a horseshoe shape, for 151 km2.

-There are more than 70 beaches, each one with its own characteristic.
+There are more than 70 beaches, each one with its own characteristic and beauty.
 Milos does offer an interesting and unforgettable vacation.
 The months of April and May are ideal to see the island blooming, to smell its keen perfumes, and to ride around to see exceptional wild landscapes.